-This Easy Tomato Soup for Two is the perfect quick and easy lunch or dinner.
+This easy tomato soup is the perfect quick and easy lunch or dinner.
 To make it, you just need one can of tomatoes, a handful of pantry staples, and less than half an hour.

 It’s sharp and tangy with just enough cream to take the edge off and add a really satisfying richness.
 It tastes like something whipped up in a charming bistro kitchen, but is so, so easy to make in yours.